michalovsky/join-us/README.md

 # join-us

-Simple nodejs app with connection to MySQL developed with dockers
+Simple nodejs app with connection to MySQL database developed with dockers